ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

 We want to say that a smooth manifold admits subordinate partitions of unity by bump functions (prop. \ref{SmoothManifoldAdmitsSmoothPartitionsOfUnity} below).
-To that end we first need to see that it admits refinemens of covers by closed balls.
+To that end we first need to see that it admits refinements of covers by closed balls.

 +-- {: .num_lemma #SmoothManifoldClosedBallRefinementOfCover}